-B MATH 122 Precalculus I: Algebraic Functions their Introduces functions and multiple representations.
+B MATH 122 Precalculus I: Algebraic Functions Introduces functions and their multiple representations.
 Explores linear, quadratic, polynomial, and rational functions.
-Emphasis on conceptual understanding, application, and symbolic manipulation skill throughout the course.
-Prerequisite: either a minimum grade of 2.5 in B MATH 121, or a score of 147-150 on the MPT-GSA assessment test.
+Emphasis on conceptual understanding, application, and symbolic manipulation skill throughout the Prerequisite: either a minimum grade of 2.5 in B MATH 121, or a minimum score of 200 on the MTHDSP directed self-placement test.
 Offered: AWSp.
 (5) QSR

 B MATH 123 Precalculus II: Transcendental Functions Continuation of the study of functions.
 Explores exponential, logarithmic, trigonometric and inverse trigonometric functions.
 Emphasis will be placed on conceptual understanding, application, and symbolic manipulation skill throughout the course.
-Prerequisite: minimum grade of 2.5 in B MATH 122, a score of 145-153 on the MPT-AS assessment test, a score of 151 or higher on the MPT-GS assessment Offered: AWSpS.
+Prerequisite: either a minimum grade of 2.5 in B MATH 122, a minimum score of 300 on the MTHDSP directed self-placement, a score of 145-153 on the MPT-AS assessment test, or a minimum score of 151 on the MPT-GS assessment test.
+Offered: AWSpS.
 (5) NW, QSR